37 event social media post examples

 People often have a strong sense of wanting to be part of something, and therefore fear being left out (FOMO).
 You can use this to your advantage and drive ticket sales through “Tickets selling fast!” or “Almost sold out!” social media posts.

-For example, the event social media posts below specify how many tickets have already been sold, and add that they are “Selling FAST” or “Almost SOLD OUT” to increase FOMO.
+For example, the event social media posts below specify how many tickets are left, and add that they are “Selling FAST” or “Almost SOLD OUT” to increase FOMO.
 Here, you can also use videos with quick cuts or large fonts to increase urgency.

 Sold-out event posts